nkulik94/trivia-game/README.md

 Full CRUD, all admin-only.

 Additional route, `post /approved-questions/:submission_id`, to create new question from approved submission.
-This is needed because action needs to be taken regarding the `submission` instance as well.
+This is needed because action needs to be taken regarding the `Submission` instance as well.

 ## Mailers